oferei/json-gate/README.md

 _Schema.validate_ can be called in two ways, to suit your needs:

 * Synchronously - as in the example above, with one parameter.
-As already stated, it returns nothing if the object checks out.
+As already stated, it returns JSON object if the object checks out.
 Otherwise it throws an error.
 * Asynchronously - by providing a 2nd parameter: a callback function.
 The callback function gets two arguments: error and result (the original JSON object, which may be modified).